Ray Combs: Family Feud

 On June 29, 1992, CBS expanded the daytime show from 30 minutes to one hour.
 A new "Bullseye" round was added and the show was retitled Family Feud Challenge.
-On September 14, 1992, the Bullseye round was integrated into the syndicated run, which remained 30 minutes in length, but was renamed as The New Family Feud.
+On September 14, 1992, the Bullseye round was integrated into the syndicated run, which remained 30 minutes in length, but was renamed as New Family Feud.
 Combs was one of the most seen hosts on television during the 1992–93 season, with an hour and a half of Family Feud airing five days a week.

 While Combs enjoyed hosting Family Feud, he grew increasingly frustrated by the rigid formula of the show.
 He pressured his agent to find new opportunities for him in acting and comedy.